Smoke vs Sanity Testing: Key Differences for QA

 Often manual, less formal

-🔍 Think of smoke tests as the entry gate to QA, and sanity tests as checkpoints for recent updates.
+Quick tip: Smoke tests act as the entry gate to QA, while sanity tests serve as checkpoints along the way.

 Test Automation Strategies for 2025